Our Long Beach Workers Compensation Attorney Can Help You

-In general, workers’ compensation is only available to employees who sustained their injury as a result of job related activities.
-Volunteers who typically work for nonprofit organizations are not generally eligible for benefits, unless the nonprofit has chosen to cover their volunteers on the organization’s worker’s compensation insurance.
+In general, workers’ compensation is only available to employees who sustained their injury as a result of job-related activities.
+Volunteers who typically work for nonprofit organizations are not generally eligible for benefits unless the nonprofit has chosen to cover their volunteers on the organization’s worker’s compensation insurance.
 Additionally, independent contractors are not covered by worker’s compensation insurance.

-California laws require employers provide worker’s compensation insurance for their employees and benefits can cover a variety of issues.
+California laws require employers to provide worker’s compensation insurance for their employees and benefits can cover a variety of issues.
 While many people think of things like spraining a wrist from being hit with a heavy object or breaking a leg from falling off a ladder when they consider workers comp claims, a repetitive motion injury like carpal tunnel syndrome may also be covered.
-Additionally, compensation need not be limited to physical injuries and workers suffering from mental health issues, like depression or anxiety, may also be able to collect a settlement if the condition was a result of their work-related responsibilities.
+Additionally, compensation need not be limited to physical injuries, and workers suffering from mental health issues, like depression or anxiety, may also be able to collect a settlement if the condition was a result of their work-related responsibilities.

-In California a worker’s compensation attorney is paid an agreed upon percentage of the employee’s settlement, however the attorney is required to provide a free initial consultation to injured workers.
+In California a worker’s compensation attorney is paid an agreed-upon percentage of the employee’s settlement, however, the attorney is required to provide a free initial consultation to injured workers.
 Not all benefits are considered when calculating the attorney’s fee and a worker’s compensation judge must approve the amount, or percentage, the attorney will collect if the case is successful.

-As a rule, worker’s comp attorneys take the case on a contingency, meaning they only get paid if they are successful at securing a judgment on their clients behalf.
-If the client, in this case the injured employee, does not receive a reward, then the client does not own the attorney any fees.
+As a rule, worker’s comp attorneys take the case on a contingency, meaning they only get paid if they are successful at securing a judgment on their client’s behalf.
+If the client, in this case the injured employee, does not receive a reward, then the client does not owe the attorney any fees.
 Because the attorney is only paid if the case is successful, the lawyer will want to meet with the injured employee to evaluate the case and assess the chance of a successful outcome.
 Conversely, the client should treat this consultation as a job interview to determine if the attorney will be able to win the case.

-Is it Worth Getting a Long Beach Workers’ Compensation Attorney?
+Is it Worth Getting a Long Beach Workers Compensation Attorney?

 How Can a Long Beach Workers’ Compensation Attorney Help?

 One immutable fact of life is insurance companies hate to pay claims.
 As such, the employer’s worker’s compensation insurance company will try to get out of paying the claim or attempt to pay out the least amount possible.
-The only way for an injured party to get the maximum benefits under the law is to be represented by experienced worker’s compensation attorney.
+The only way for an injured party to get the maximum benefits under the law is to be represented by an experienced worker’s compensation attorney.